What is radiothermoplasty?

 What are the side effects and complications of radiothermoplasty?

-To date, reported incidence of side effects from Thermage radiothermoplasty is less than 1%.
+To date, the reported incidence of side effects from Thermage radiothermoplasty is less than 1%.
 Some of the more common side effects and complications include:

 - swelling and redness